Expat Life in Bangkok, what it's like and what you need to know

-If you want to know why, check my pros and cons about living in Bangkok below:
+Check my pros and cons about living in Bangkok below to find out :

 Random advice for expats in Bangkok

-With no doubt, they're some stuff about living in Bangkok I wish I knew before and like everything you learn, it cost me money and time to figure things out.
+With no doubt, there is some stuff about living in Bangkok I wish I knew before.

-Here's a short list of advice for expats and anyone staying for a little while in Thailand.
+Here's a list of advice for anyone that want to live here expats or stay a little while.

 Where to Live in Bangkok as an expat?

-Where you decide to stay will have a big impact on your experience of the city.
+Where you decide to live in Bangkok will have a big impact on your experience of the city.

-As traffic is the worst thing in Bangkok, try to stay as closer to where you spend you time.
+As traffic is the worst thing in Bangkok, try to stay as closer to where you spend most of your time.

 Do you spend most of your time at work?
 Partying? ...